shadowCow/trading-ecosystem/spark-data-analysis/direction_20180427.md

 Are we just separating the input space into 3 regions? (the -1, 0, and 1 regions).
 In which case, maybe the goal is to find the separation that is some combination of...
 - maximum reward
-- minimum number separating planes (or curves)
+- minimum number separating planes (or curves) - less overfitting
-- maximum distance between points in regions and their boundaries
+- maximum distance between points in regions and their boundaries - more robust

-##### maximum reward
-Better performance!

-##### minimum number of separating planes (or curves)
-The fewer number of separating planes we have, the less overfitting we do.

-##### maximum distance between points in regions and their boundaries
-This means the model is 'less sensitive', i.e. small changes won't affect the performance much.
-The distance measure should be weighted by the reward for a given point.

 ### (Hyper) Parameters